Anaglyph 3D: Anaglyph from stereo pairs

-A stereo pair is a pair of images from slightly different perspectives at the same time.
-Objects closer to the camera(s) have greater differences in appearance and position within the image frames than objects further from the camera.
+A stereo pair is a pair of images from slightly different perspectives captured at the same time.
+Objects closer to the cameras have greater differences in appearance and position within the image frames than objects farther from the camera.

-Historically cameras captured two color filtered images from the perspective of the left and right eyes which were projected or printed together as a single image, one side through a red filter and the other side through a contrasting color such as blue or green or mixed cyan.
-One may typically use an image processing computer program to simulate the effect of using color filters, using as a source image a pair of either color or monochrome images.
+Historically, cameras captured two black-and-white images from the perspective of the left and right eyes, which were projected or printed together as a single image, one view through a red filter and the other side through a contrasting color such as blue or green or cyan.
+One may now typically use an image processing computer program to simulate the effect of using color filters, using as a source image a pair of either color or monochrome images.
 This is called channel mixing, a kind of digital compositing or blending.

-In the 1970s, filmmaker Stephen Gibson filmed direct anaglyph blaxploitation and adult movies.
+In the 1970s, filmmaker Stephen Gibson filmed direct anaglyph blaxploitation and adult films.
 His "Deep Vision" system replaced the original camera lens with two color-filtered lenses focused on the same film frame.
 In the 1980s, Gibson patented his mechanism.

-Many computer graphics programs provide the basic tools (typically layering and adjustments to individual color channels to filter colors) required to prepare anaglyphs from stereo pairs.
-In simple practice, the left eye image is filtered to remove blue and green, which is achieved by multiplying each of the pixels in the left image by solid red (#FF0000).
+Many computer graphics programs provide the basic tools (typically layering and adjustments to individual color channels for color filtering) required to prepare anaglyphs from stereo pairs.
+In a simple workflow, the left eye image is filtered to remove blue and green, which is achieved by multiplying each pixel in the left image by solid red (#FF0000).
 The right eye image is filtered to remove red, by multiplying its pixels by solid cyan (#00FFFF).
-The two images are usually positioned in the compositing phase in close overlay registration (of the main subject), and are then combined using an additive blend mode.
-Plugins for some of these programs as well as programs dedicated to anaglyph preparation are available which automate the process and require the user to choose only a few basic settings.
+The two images are usually positioned in the compositing phase with close overlay registration of the main subject, and are then combined using an additive blend mode.
+Plugins for some of these programs, as well as dedicated anaglyph-preparation programs, are available to automate the process and require the user to choose only a few basic settings.